No Employee, Customer, Visitor, or Inhabitant in our society shall be injured or endure any risk of illness or injury due to the Azelio Businesses.

 Using recycled aluminum as storage media

-The collaboration with Stena Aluminum is a part of Azelio’s preparations for volume production of its energy storage systems, which is planned to start in the third quarter of 2021.
+The collaboration with Stena Aluminum is a part of Azelio’s preparations for volume production of its energy storage systems.
+The start of production in volume design was initiated according to plan in the third quarter of 2021.

 The climate impact of electricity supplied from Azelio's energy storage system has in a life cycle analysis been shown to correspond to 23 gCO2/kWh, which is significantly lower than lithium-ion batteries and dramatically lower than diesel generators in corresponding applications.
 Filling the energy storage units with molten aluminum directly at Stena’s smelter will reduce this climate impact even further.